Eamon Collins: IRA activity

 Collins joined the Provisional IRA during the blanket protest by Long Kesh inmates in the late 1970s, which sought Special Category Status for Irish Republican paramilitary prisoners, and he became involved in street demonstrations at this time.
 He joined the "South Down Brigade" of the IRA, being active in one of its units based around Newry.
-This brigade sometimes worked alongside the "South Armagh Brigade", which was the IRAs most effective unit during the troubles.
+This brigade sometimes worked alongside the "South Armagh Brigade", which was the IRA's most effective unit during the troubles.
 Psychologically unsuited to physical violence, Collins was appointed instead by the IRA as its South Down Brigade's intelligence officer.
 This role involved gathering information on members of the Crown security forces personnel and installations for targeting in gun and bomb attacks.
-His planning was directly responsible for at least five deaths, including that of the Ulster Defence Regiment Major Ivan Toombs in January 1981, with whom Collins worked in the Customs Station at Warrenpoint, and possibly three times that number.
-Many of the bombing targets of his unit were of limited scale, such as the wrecking of Newry Public Library, and a public house where a Royal Ulster Constabulary choir drank after practice.
+His planning was directly responsible for at least five deaths, including that of Major Ivan Toombs of the Ulster Defence Regiment in January 1981, with whom Collins worked in the Customs Station at Warrenpoint, and possibly three times that number.
+Many of the bombing targets of his unit were of limited scale, such as the wrecking of Newry Public Library, and a public house where a Royal Ulster Constabulary (RUC) choir drank after practice.

-Collins became noted within IRA circles for his hard-line views on the continuance of armed campaign, and later joined its Internal Security Unit.
-At the instigation of the South Armagh Brigade's leadership he became a member of Sinn Féin in Newry.
+Collins became noted within IRA circles for his hard-line views on the continuance of the armed campaign, and later joined its Internal Security Unit.
+At the instigation of the South Armagh Brigade's leadership, he became a member of Sinn Féin in Newry.
 The South Armagh IRA wanted a hard-line militarist in the local party, as they were opposed to the increasing emphasis of the Republican leadership on political over military activity.
 Collins was not selected as a Sinn Féin candidate for local government elections, in part, due to his open expressions of suspicion of the IRA and Sinn Féin leadership, whom he accused of covertly moving towards a position of an abandonment of the IRA's military campaign.
 Around this time Collins had a confrontation with Gerry Adams at the funeral of an IRA man killed in a failed bombing attack over how to deal with the funeral's policing, where Collins accused Adams of being a "Stickie" (a derogatory slang term for the Official IRA).